gagandeep/Web-Architecture-Evolution/README.md

 # Web Architecture Evolution
 Web Architecture Evolution is `in-progress` book to learn Architectures from 0 to Current level of Web architetures be it Lambda Architecture, Kappa Architecture, Event driven Architecture.
 ## Why this book?
 In past 4-5 years, Web and its development become more complex with different new technologies and cloud providers got into the eco-system.
 This complexity needs to be documented for new generation to keep it up with the pace.
-By this book, they will know why different kind
+By this book, they will know why different kind of systems/Architectures are present in the market, how they work together and when to choose one over another.

 This book will be arranged in two parts,
 1. Pre-Hadoop Era